 In December 2009, the ARP completed construction on a 30 kW (DC) solar photovoltaic (PV) project located in Key West, FL.
 This project was developed and constructed as a joint partnership between the National Oceanic and Atmospheric Administration (NOAA) and FMPA.
 FMPA receives 62% of the energy generated from the solar PV system.
-Since the completion of the project, FMPA has received approximately 346,000 kWh of energy from the system.
-In 2022, FMPA's share of energy production amounted to 12,500 kWh.
+Since the completion of the project, FMPA has received approximately 361,000 kWh of energy from the system.
+In 2023, FMPA's share of energy production amounted to 14,800 kWh.

-In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, some of which achieved commercial operation in 2020.
-Due to a variety of market and site-specific factors, one of the solar sites requires redirection to an alternative facility.
-FMPA is in the process of redirecting the site to another location, with an estimated commercial operation in 2026, which has been reflected herein in all TYSP schedules.
-In February 2020, the ARP further expanded solar in the portfolio by approving a second 20-year power purchase agreement for approximately 96 MW-AC of solar energy as an ARP resource, a portion of which is estimated to achieve commercial operation by 2024 with the remainder estimated to be online by 2025.
-This TYSP has assumed additional solar capacity of 100 MW (Solar Phase III) with an estimated in-service year of 2026.
+In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource.
+Due to a variety of market and site-specific factors, one of the solar sites where a portion of the solar energy was dedicated to the ARP had to be cancelled by the developer.
+The remaining site's ARP share of 40.5 MW-AC started commercial operation in 2020 as an ARP resource.
+As of the development of the 2023 TYSP, it was expected that the ARP solar participants, with contracted entitlements to the canceled solar site, would redirect their entitlements to a share of a future FMPA solar development effort.
+Ultimately, these participants, as well as the Phase I Solar Project Participants, relinquished their entitlements in the cancelled facility, and the Phase I Solar Project was retired.
+In February 2020, the ARP further expanded solar in the portfolio by approving a second 20-year power purchase agreement for approximately 96 MW-AC of solar energy as an ARP resource, a portion of which is estimated to achieve commercial operation by 2024, with the remainder estimated to achieve commercial operation in 2025.
+In June 2023, FMPA entered into additional power purchase agreements for four new solar sites with commercial operation expected in early 2026, a portion of which constitutes the ARP's share of approximately 96.5 MW-AC.